ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_general_windows.rst

 Unlike Python module development which can be run on the host that runs Ansible, Windows modules need to be written and tested for Windows hosts.
-While evaluation editions of Windows can be downloaded from Microsoft, these images are usually not ready to be used by Ansible out of the box.
-The easiest way to set up a Windows host is to set up a virtual machine using Vagrant.
+While evaluation editions of Windows can be downloaded from Microsoft, these images are usually not ready to be used by Ansible without further modification.
+The easiest way to set up a Windows host so that it is ready to by used by Ansible is to set up a virtual machine using Vagrant.
 Vagrant can be used to download existing OS images called *boxes* that are then deployed to a hypervisor like VirtualBox.
 These boxes can either be created and stored offline or they can be downloaded from a central repository called Vagrant Cloud.

 This guide will use the Vagrant boxes created by the `packer-windoze <https://github.com/jborean93/packer-windoze>`_ repository which have also been uploaded to `Vagrant Cloud <https://app.vagrantup.com/boxes/search?utf8=%E2%9C%93&sort=downloads&provider=&q=jborean93>`_.